meyvizhii/website/research.md

 - Causal Inference

 I currently work on novel ways to respresnt spatial pattern in disease risk in the context of the Glasgow Effect.
-I am also interested to work on models that can help inform health policies.
+I am also interested to work with models that can help inform health policies and combat health inequalities.

 <img src="https://imgs.xkcd.com/comics/modified_bayes_theorem.png" style="margin-bottom: 1rem;">